donovanh/ideas.shopireland.ie/_posts/2013-11-05-christmas-toys-2013.markdown

 <a href="http://www.shopireland.ie/toys/B00CWB0O42/"><img src="http://ecx.images-amazon.com/images/I/41-cYmUtnvL._SL160_.jpg" alt="Flutterbye Flying Flower Fairy" class="left"></a>

 If your kids are looking for dolls this year, these two are definitely worth grabbing online while they're available.
-The [Flutterbye Flying Flower Fairy](http://www.shopireland.ie/toys/B00CWB0O42/) features wings capable of carrying it's 6AA battery payload.
+The [Flutterbye Flying Flower Fairy](http://www.shopireland.ie/toys/B00CWB0O42/) features wings capable of carrying it's six AA battery payload.
 The only downside being that the charging takes about 30 minutes and you get 2 minutes of death-defying fairy craziness.

 <br style="clear:both">